dbradf/git-co-evg-base/README.md

 ### Deployment

-_Instructions for how to deploy to production.
-This should include a link to access the deployed instance in production._

-Deployment to production is automatically triggered on merges to master.
+Deployment to pypi is automatically triggered on merges to master.

 ## Resources